levsero/test_embed/doc/api.md

 ### zE.hide

 ‘zE.hide’ will completely hide all parts of the widget from the page.
-This can be invoked before page load or after
+This can be invoked before page load or after.

 **Before Page Load**
 ```javascript